kangk1204/Octopus-toolkit2/doc/guide.rst

 Alignment-STAR
 ________________

-Alignment is the process of mapping reads to the reference genome.
+Alignment is the process of mapping reads to a reference genome.
 The 3rd party tool used in Alignment is STAR (RNA-Seq only).

 * **Alignment**

-    ``AlignIntronMin`` : Minimum intron size: genomic gap is considered intron if its\nlength>=alignIntronMin, otherwise it is considered Deletion (21)
+    ``AlignIntronMin`` : Minimum intron size: genomic gap is considered intron if its\nlength>=alignIntronMin, otherwise it is considered as Deletion (21)

     ``AlignIntronMax`` : Maximum intron size, if 0, max intron size will be determined by\n(2ˆwinBinNbits)*winAnchorDistNbins (0)